UoE-SSP/uoe_core/README.md

 This means that if the `uoe` object is defined and has jQuery attached then the plugin should attach itself to that.
 If the `uoe` object doesn't exist, the plugin will try and attach itself to a global jQuery object.
 This is important because it ensures that our plugins are backwards-compatible and still work with old applications.

 ## The Resource Matrix
 All of the module dependencies are contained in the Resource Matrix at the top of the `uoe_core` file.
 The Matrix is a set of objects, all attached to unique codes that they are referenced by.
-In the base setup of `uoe_core` provided, you can see Resource Matrix entries for two modules called `jquery2` and `demo`.
-Note that the dependency of `demo` specifically refers to `jquery2`.
+In the base setup of `uoe_core` provided, you can see Resource Matrix entries for the `jquery` module.
+Note that the `demo` module doesn't have an entry here since its dependencies and loaded conditionally.

 Each entry in the Resource Matrix can have the following properties: